zli119/Document/README.md

 # A program that reads documents of every kind, guesses what the contents are and creates index of documents.

 Run this project:
-run  /src/main/java/com/utpe/dataProcess/DocumentClassifier.java
-training data Set folder      /src/test/data/20news-bydate-train/
+use IDE open "pom.xml" as project, it may automatically download dependencies run  /src/main/java/com/utpe/dataProcess/DocumentClassifier.java training data Set folder      /src/test/data/reset/

 ### 1. target